 - Black Lives Matter: The Schott 50 State Report on Public Education and Black Males, 2015, Schott Foundation for Public Education

-- Building a Grad Nation: Progress and Challenge in Raising High School Graduation Rates, 2016, Civic Enterprises & Everyone Graduates Center at the School of Education at Johns Hopkins University, DePaoli, J. L., et al.
+- Building a Grad Nation: Progress and Challenge in Raising High School Graduation Rates, 2017, Civic Enterprises & the Everyone Graduates Center at Johns Hopkins University, DePaoli, J. L., et al.

 - California's Future: K-12 Education, 2017, Public Policy Institute of California, Hill, L., et al.

 - Dispelling Stereotypes of Young People Who Leave School Before Graduation, 2016, America’s Promise Alliance, Center for Promise